tiferrei/PEDASI/docs/source/guide_administrator.rst

  1. Select *Data Sources* from the navigation bar to see a list of all data sources to which you have access
  2. Select *Detail* for the data source you wish to edit
- 3. Select *Edit* to edit the data source
+ 3. Select *Edit* to edit the data source's details
  4. Edit the fields as instructed in the *Adding a Data Source* section
  5. Select *Update* to update the data source's details